 A couple of Japanese tourists, who have approached too close, are chased away by the butchers, who shout angrily at them.
-They then return to the bodies, armed with large hammers, with which they crush the bones.
-The skulls are crushed by dropping a large stone on them.
+They then return to the bodies, armed with large hammers to crush the bones, whereas the skulls are crushed by dropping a large stone on them.
 This is lengthy work, as the bone splinters must be very small, before the birds are able to swallow them.
 The broken bones and the brain are mixed with tsampa, which is strewn on the slope.
 Some of the vultures, which haven’t had their fill, return to the spot, and soon all that remains of the deceased is a couple of splintered bones and a little dried blood.

 The town is tiny and very peaceful.
 Two rows of houses and shops line the main road, leading up to the huge Palcho Monastery, enclosed by a long wall.
-On the temple premises is a large, pagoda-like structure, a kumbum, which means ‘one hundred thousand holy images’.
-This building depicts a three-dimensional mandala, an image of the Buddhist cosmos.
+On the temple premises is a large, pagoda-like structure, kumbum (which means something like ‘one hundred thousand holy images’) – a three-dimensional mandala, depicting the Buddhist cosmos.

 When the tour has come to an end and the other tourists have left, the old man suddenly becomes much more informative.
 He gives a colourful description of the bombardment by the British troops, and the ravages, caused by Red Guards.
 The monastery inside the fort has many rooms, and the destruction of cultural treasures is obvious.
 One of the rooms once contained fine frescos, depicting the eleven-headed and thousand-armed Chenrezig, of whom the Dalai Lama is an incarnation.
 There also used to be three gilded bronze statues, but they were stolen, and the present ones are poorly crafted copies.